-I brought in a hay bale this year – just one!
-It might be a struggle and really go against my nature, but I try not to overdo it.
-The colors on the hay bale and corn husks tie into each other and that makes me all types of happy!
+I brought in a hay bale this year – just one.
+I try balance not overdoing it with the fall theme while still feeling like the porch is decorated.
+The colors on the hay bale and corn husks tie into each other and that makes me all types of happy.

 Because it’s a common question, the boxwood topiary is real- I picked it up from Lowe’s last summer!
 I am crossing my fingers it continues to thrive here.

 If you want faux boxwoods here are three great options that look similar in size and shape.
 The third option is the tallest and my favorite!

 The Hanging Chair

 The hanging chair on our porch is the MOST fun to sit in, for adults and kids.
 I really did not know if it would be a hit or not!
 Although it looks adorable, you can’t tell if it’s comfortable – but it is great.
 I’m glad I didn’t go with the more traditional porch swing instead.
 (See this post for 11 pretty outdoor hanging chairs listed here.)